 Weekly, wear blue athletes meet to honor the fallen and train for endurance events.
 At the start of their runs, the name of each military member killed on that weekend over the last thirteen years of war is called out in a Circle of Remembrance.
 Then, wear blue runners call out the names of those for whom they personally run – their husbands, wives, parents, siblings, battle buddies, neighbors and/or friends.
 At official wear blue events, American flags are lined along the race course to honor the fallen, a tribute called the wear blue Mile; each flag is hand-held making it a true living memorial.
 Placed in front of these flags are large posters with photographs of the Fallen.
 The wear blue Mile humanizes the ultimate sacrifice made by these American heroes.

-wear blue: run to remember has active chapters at Joint Base Lewis-McChord, WA, Springfield, VA,/Washington, D.C., and Fort Bragg, NC.
-Additionally, there are dozens of meet-up locations around the country. wear blue is an all-inclusive community in which participants are never asked to raise money to run. wear blue: run to remember officially participates in major national races including the Rock ‘n’ Roll Marathon series, the Army Ten Miler, and the Marine Corps Marathon. wear blue partnered with Run for the Fallen, another nonprofit that honors Fallen service members, to host a special Memorial Day run in 2012, wear blue Runs for the Fallen.
+wear blue: run to remember has active Anchor Communities at Joint Base Lewis-McChord, WA, Springfield, VA,/Washington, D.C., and Fort Bragg, NC, Augusta, GA and San Antonio, TX.
+Additionally, there are dozens of Saturday Run Communities around the country. wear blue is an all-inclusive community in which participants are never asked to raise money to run. wear blue: run to remember officially participates in major national races including the Rock ‘n’ Roll Marathon series, the Army Ten Miler, and the Marine Corps Marathon. wear blue partnered with Run for the Fallen, another nonprofit that honors Fallen service members, to host a special Memorial Day run in 2012, wear blue Runs for the Fallen.
 The goal was to run 6,764 miles – one mile for each fallen military member in the Global War on Terror.
 That goal was far exceeded when over 13,000 miles were run, in blue, for those who made the ultimate sacrifice on that meaningful day.
 In 2014, wear blue set a goal of 6,808 runners (one for each service member lost in the Global War on Terror).
 Exceeding that goal, 8,395 runners committed 39,336 miles.